 This section describes the physical background of the artificial electron heating.
-For the implementation of the artificial electron heating, we rely on earlier work done by Rietveld et al. (1986); Belova et al. (1995); Kero et al. (2000); Kassa et al. (2005); Kero et al. (2007).
+For the implementation of the artificial electron heating, we rely on earlier work done by Rietveld et al. (1986), Belova et al. (1995), Kero et al. (2000, 2007) and Kassa et al. (2005).
 Note that the model described in this section only covers the lower ionosphere.
-The heater transmits a powerful high frequency radio wave that propagates through the cold, magnetized, collisional plasma of the ionospheric D-region.
-The intensity I, or energy of the radio wave varies with height h according to:
+The heater transmits a powerful high-frequency radio wave that propagates through the cold, magnetized, collisional plasma of the ionospheric D-region.
+The intensity I or energy of the radio wave varies with height h according to where k is the absorption coefficient, given as

-$$\frac{dI}{dh} = -2kI\tag{1}$$
+$$\frac{\mathrm{d}I}{\mathrm{d}h} = -2kI,\tag{1}$$